Premises Liability Attorneys Imperial, MO

 Imperial, MO Personal Injury Law Firm

 Premises liability attorneys in Imperial, MO.
-Property owners in Imperial, MO have a responsibility to ensure their property is reasonably safe for people who are legally on it.
-Unfortunately, a lot of times they neglect that duty, and good people are injured through no fault of their own.
-If you or a loved one was injured on public or private property, you need dedicated Imperial, MO premises liability attorneys to get you the maximum compensation you deserve.
-At Halvorsen Klote, our attorneys are devoted to offering injury victims the same standard of legal representation as large corporations and insurance companies and everyday people every day.
+Property managers in Imperial, MO have a responsibility to ensure their property is reasonably safe for patrons.
+But too often, they neglect that duty, and good people are injured through no fault of their own.
+If you or a loved one was injured on public or private property, you need dedicated Imperial, MO premises liability attorneys to get you the full financial recovery you deserve.
+At Halvorsen Klote, our attorneys are devoted to leveling the playing field between large corporations and insurance companies and everyday people every day.
 We fight for the injured in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Call our premises liability attorneys today 866-382-4167 or fill out our online form for a no-risk, no-obligation consultation.
+Call our premises liability attorneys today 866-382-4167 or contact us through our website for a free case review.

 What Are the Premises Liability Laws in Missouri and Illinois?

-The laws in each state tend to be comparable in regards to property ownership and management: A property owner has an obligation to warn against or repair a "dangerous condition" they either were aware of or should have been aware of through reasonable maintenance.
-If they fail in that obligation, they are responsible for any injuries sustained because of the dangerous condition.
+The laws in each state tend to be comparable in regards to property ownership and management: A property owner has a responsibility to warn against or fix a "dangerous condition" they either knew of or should have been aware of through reasonable maintenance.
+If they don't, they are responsible for any injuries sustained as a result of the poorly maintained property.

-The states are different in one very important way, and it concerns the duty of care property owners must give different types of visitors.
+The states are different in one very important aspect, related to the duty of care owed to different categories of visitors.

 Types of Visitors in Imperial, MO Premises Liability Cases

-- Invitees — A business invitee is someone who is on the property to benefit themselves and/or the proprietor.
-This can be people dining at a restaurant or hotel guests.
-Invitees can also be considered people on property the public is allowed to be on, such as recreational areas or a library.
-Those in control of the property can be held accountable for an invitee's injuries caused by hazards they knew about or should have known about.
+- Invitees — A business invitee is someone whose presence on the property benefits the property owner or manager.
+This can be a customer in a retail store or hotel guests.
+A public invitee is someone on property that the public can access, for example bike paths or a library.
+Property owners are liable for an invitee's injuries caused by dangers they knew about or should have known about.

-- Licensees — A licensee is someone who has the permission of the property owner to be on the premises, but to the benefit of either solely the licensee or neither of them.
-These can be social guests, but the law might apply to someone who stopped into a restaurant just to use the restroom.
+- Licensees — A licensee is someone who is on the property with the owner's permission, but for personal, non-business reasons. a party guest, but the law might apply to someone who stopped into a store just to ask for directions.
 In Illinois, there is no legal distinction between invitees and licensees.
-In Missouri, property owners can only be held accountable for hazards they knew about – not ones they "should have known" standard doesn't apply when a licensee is injured.
+In Missouri, property owners are only liable for dangers they knew about; the "should have known" standard doesn't apply when a licensee is injured.

 - Trespassers — Trespassers are on the property without permission of the property owner.
-Because of that, they do not have the same protections as the first two categories, meaning they can't make a claim to get compensated for their injuries.
+Because of that, they do not have the same rights as invitees and licensees, meaning they can't sue the property owner to get compensated for their injuries.
 There are two exceptions:

-- According to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a landowner can still be liable for a trespasser's injuries if the landowner acted with "willful and wanton misconduct."
+- According to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton misconduct."
 Meaning, if the owner created or maintained a hazardous condition because they wanted to injure a trespasser, they can still be held liable.

-- Under the attractive nuisance doctrine, property owners might be liable if a child gets hurt while trespassing.
+- Under the attractive nuisance principle, property owners may be liable if a child gets hurt while trespassing.
 An "attractive nuisance" is something that is likely to attract children.
-Examples could be swimming pools, ladders or old appliances.
+Examples could be swimming pools, ladders or construction projects.
 In this instance, the child and their family can make a claim for compensation.

-What Do I Need to File a Premises Liability Claim in Imperial, MO?
+Do I Have a Premises Liability Claim in Imperial, MO?

-- Duty of care — Did the property owner or manager owe you a duty of care to prevent unreasonable risks of injury?
-The extent of the property owner's or manager's responsibility to keep you safe depends on whether you're a invitee, licensee or trespasser and your jurisdiction.
+- Duty of care — Did the property owner or manager have a duty to keep you from unreasonable hazards?
+The extent of the property owner's or manager's duty of care depends on what kind of visitor you are and what state you're in.
 Typically, anybody who is legally on the property is owed a duty of care.

-- Breach of duty — If they fail in their obligation, that constitutes a breach of that obligation.
-That could mean not fixing a broken staircase, or not putting a "wet floor" sign out.
+- Breach of duty — If they neglect their duty, that constitutes a breach of that duty.
+That could mean not fixing a broken railing, or not putting a "wet floor" sign out.

 - Causation — Did the dangerous condition directly cause your injuries?
-If you fell because you had inappropriate footwear for conditions, you may not be able to show that the property owner's fault.
-Similarly, if you didn't observe warning signs because you weren't looking where you were going, you might not be able to make a claim.
+If you fell because you had inappropriate footwear for conditions, you may not be able to show that the property owner was negligent.
+Likewise, if you didn't observe an obvious hazard because you weren't looking where you were going, you might not be able to make a claim.

-- Damages — In order to make a claim, you need to have suffered harm.
-Usually, you need to show economic loss, including lost wages and medical expenses, to get a financial recovery for how the injury impacted you physically and emotionally.
-If you sustained a minor cut, but did not suffer any financial loss, you may not have a valid claim.
+- Damages — In order to make a claim, you have to have suffered harm.
+Usually, you need to show financial harm, including lost wages and medical bills, to make a claim for how the injury impacted you physically and mentally.
+If you sustained a minor cut, but did not suffer any financial loss, you likely do not have enough to make a case.

 Halvorsen Klote's Imperial, MO premises liability attorneys have taken on, proven and won these types of cases before.
-If you want to see if you have a case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.
+If you want to see if you have a case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys for free today at 866-382-4167.

-Most Common Premises Liability Claims in Imperial, MO
+Most Common Premises Liability Lawsuit in Imperial, MO

 Slip and Falls